ParadoxLLV/image-parser/README.md

 To test out every feature this app has to offer, you will also have to complete the actions below

 ## Environment variables
-This app includes quite a few environment variables that need to be filled in so it works properly (put this inside the .env file inside the root folder)
+This app includes quite a few environment variables that need to be filled in for the app to work properly (put this inside the .env file inside the root folder)

 ```bash
 PORT - port of the backend server